oswhytecodes/weather-app/README.md

 Sept 1.
 2022
 Successfully launched the  app, the backend works with the front end :))

+Sept 3.
+2022
+"night time" feature where the UI gets dark based on the loca time of the city called

+Sept 6.
+2022
+added a second api call to the server.js

 Currently working on building
- - "night time" feature where the UI gets dark based on the time of the city
  - a current location feature that will require a second API call

 ## Project Screen Shot(s)